 So if you have chicken legs, don’t fear.
 We did too.

-* (well, we still kind of do, but much less chicken than before)
+* (well, we still kind of do, but much less chicken than before).
+Let’s get started.

 The Anatomy of the Leg Muscles

 The quadriceps muscles are located in the front of your thigh.
 They connect your anterior pelvic bone to your knee.
-As you can guess, they are composed of 4 muscles.
+As the name implies, they are composed of 4 muscles.

 They function to extend or straighten your knee.

 The hamstring muscles are located in the back of your thigh.
 They connect your posterior pelvis to the back of your knee.